ska-sa/spead2/doc/tut-8-recv-memory-pool.rst

 ============
 To demonstrate more features of spead2, we'll need to experiment with different heap sizes.
 Instead of editing the hard-coded value, let's introduce more command-line options.
-The modified sender code can be found in :file:`examples/tut_7_send.py` and :file:`examples/tut_7_send.cpp` in the spead2 repository.
 Don't forget to delete the original definitions of ``heap_size`` and ``n_heaps``.

 .. tab-set-code::